 Our load balancer doesn't have a security group yet so we'll create one that allows all inbound traffic from port 80.

-A target group to listen on port 80 is needed also.
+A target group to listen to on port 80 is needed also.

-The last thing on our list for compute is the auto scaling group but first let's make our template from the AMI image we made earlier from the instance we destroyed.
+The last thing on our list for computing is the auto-scaling group but first, let's make our template from the AMI image we made earlier from the instance we destroyed.

 I made a new security group for the template to let traffic from the ALB.

 Don't forget to attach the SSM manager role we created earlier to the template!

 Let's create the auto-scaling group now!